 We New Yorkers have our routines.
 Same daily route, same bodega, same train, same shoes you keep meaning to replace.
 For the city’s marathoners, though, the routine just adds a few more miles (a lot more, honestly) and a deeper relationship with whatever stretch of pavement they’ve claimed as their own.

-Ahead of race day in November, we caught up with three New Yorkers training in Skechers AERO Razor (we’ll find out more about the AERO Boost as training moves along) to talk about routes and rituals.
+Ahead of race day in November, we caught up with three New Yorkers training in the Skechers AERO Series: two in the AERO Razor and one in the AERO Burst.
 They live in different neighborhoods, run at different paces and arrived at 26.2 by very different paths.
 What they share is a clear-eyed take on what the work needs to include to cross the finish line.

-Marathon training comes with a lot of variables: pace, mileage, fuel, sleep, weather, the route… The shoe is the one most runners stop being casual about.
-It does the work for hundreds of miles before it ever crosses a start line.
-All three of our runners settled on the same one: Skechers AERO.
+Marathon training comes with a lot of variables: pace, mileage, fuel, sleep, weather, the route… The shoe, however, is the one most runners stop being casual about.
+It does the work for hundreds of miles before it ever reaches a start line.
+While their training styles differ, all three runners found a perfect fit within the Skechers AERO Series.

 Jerry Francois has run thirteen marathons.
 Or fourteen.
 He keeps losing track.
 “I always forget the count,” he says.
 “It feels like my life is a marathon.
 Physically, mentally, spiritually.”